JustSift/ReSift/docs/tutorial/resift-rentals.md

 If you're interested in learning about mocking and API, go ahead and move on to the next section.
 If not, you can skip section 7 and jump to [Where to Go from Here](#where-to-go-from-here).

-## Section 7: Create a Mock API using the ReSift HTTP Proxy
+## Section 7: Create a mock API using the ReSift HTTP Proxy

-This section is intended for people who are interested in creating a mock api, which is useful when the actual backend is not built but an agreed-upon shape of the api has been defined.
+This section is intended for people who are interested in creating a mock API, which is useful when the actual backend is not built but an agreed-upon shape of the api has been defined.
 You don’t have to wait till the backend is built to start testing out the fetches on the front end.
-You can create a mock api with ReSift’s HTTP proxy.
+You can create a mock API with ReSift’s HTTP proxy.

 ### Examine the Starter Files

 You can fork the starter code from [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-starter-create-http-proxy-532lx).

-Our goal for this mock api is to have three endpoints: `/genres`, `/genres/:id/movies`, and `/movies/:id`.
-You can refer to [this section](#mockapi), where we talked about the return shapes of these endpoints and our considerations.
+Our goal for this mock API is to have three endpoints: `/genres`, `/genres/:id/movies`, and `/movies/:id`.
+You can refer to [this section](#mock-api), where we talked about the return shapes of these endpoints and our considerations.

 We'll be making our http proxy in the `/src/mockApi` folder.
 Note that the `/mockApi` folder needs to live in the `/src` in order to work with `create-react-app`.

 This folder currently contains the following files:

-- An `index.js` file with helper already imported, awaiting us to build our mockApi in.
+- An `index.js` file with helper already imported, awaiting us to build our mock API in.
 - A `movies.json` file that contains the movies data we scrapped from [Rotten Tomatoes](https://www.rottentomatoes.com).
 - A `genreLookup.js` file that transforms the data in `movies.json` file into a genre lookup/dictionary that has id and certain information of each genre: